 Pros and Cons of Art of Animation Resort

-They won’t remember that the room was small or that the only dining option they liked were cheap chicken nuggets.
+They won’t remember that the room was small or that the only dining option they liked was cheap chicken nuggets.
 They might remember loving the chicken nuggets.
 Kids sometimes develop odd memories.

 But I think it’s important to point out that getting to stay at Art of Animation is probably a big deal to children.
 Simultaneously, some adults (not all of you) might find it a bit of a sacrifice.

-So if you do get here and aren’t crazy about your room down in The Little Mermaid wing, try to focus on your children and how they see it.
+So, if you get here and aren’t crazy about your room in The Little Mermaid wing, focus on your children and how they see it.
 We could probably learn a lot from our children.

-Speaking of price, I have found I can usually find a room at Pop Century for a somewhat better or comparable price.
-If that’s the case, I’m almost always going to choose Pop Century because I like the standard rooms there better.
+Speaking of price, I can usually find a room at Pop Century for a somewhat better or comparable price.
+If that’s the case, I will almost always choose Pop Century because I like their standard rooms better.

 But I’m usually not traveling with small children.
-And if I were, we’d likely go to Art of Animation.
+If I were, we’d likely go to Art of Animation.

 Final Thoughts on Disney’s Art of Animation

-If you are comparing resorts at Disney, you might enjoy browsing our entire list of Disney World Resort Reviews.
-Or you might enjoy the following:
+If you compare resorts at Disney, you might enjoy browsing our entire list of Disney World Resort Reviews.
+Or you might enjoy these other resorts on the Skyliner: